 When I was in the States, it did feel like you could barely breathe, or sit on a blade of grass in a city, without being moved on by the cops - kids at Disney Land included.
 NO Jaywalking.
 NO sitting on the grass.
-NO setting up a little fire for barbecuing; and definately, NO drinking in parks, nor on the streets neither - and certainly NOT without a brown bag to cover up a bottle of what we all know we all like to drink anyway! - and all that, you can happily do in my neck of the European woods, and people call you by your proper name to boot.
+NO setting up a little fire or barbecue; and definately NO drinking in parks, nor on the streets neither - and certainly NOT without a brown bag to cover up a bottle of what we all know we all like to drink anyway! - and all that, you can happily do in my neck of the European woods, and people call you by your proper name to boot.

 The cops who moved my Euro-pals and I along, would insist on calling me "Sherlock" when nomenclatures like "Kojak" or "Columbo" or even "Bad Lieutenant" didn't even enter my head!
-I suppose, therefore, blasting down a vast freeway there, on a chopper, or a Harley D - sun on your back, your beard blowing in a cooling wind - does seem a lot like freedom.
+I suppose, therefore, blasting down the vast freeway there, on a chopper, or a Harley D; sun on your back, your beard blowing in a cooling wind - does seem a lot like freedom.
 Just don't get off!

-band vibe on this album - and certainly no one can have spent more time in a garage than "Warren Winter" and his Band.
+-cultures.This probably explains the sixties garage-band vibe that generally infuses this album - and certainly nobody can have spent more time in a garage than the Warren Winters!

-This patriot talk puts me in mind of a fondly remembered Geordie director mate, who on hearing the line: "This is our Independence Day!!" during the climax of the film of the same name, abrubtly got up from his seat, shouted "Oh, f**k off!" at the screen, and promptly left the cinema.I did similar on watching "Titanic" - it was either that, or throw up.
+This patriot talk puts me in mind of a fondly remembered Geordie director mate, who on hearing the line: "This is OUR Independence Day!!" during the climax of the film of the same name, abrubtly got up from his seat, shouted "Oh, f**k off!" at the screen, and promptly left the cinema.I did similar on watching "Titanic" - it was either that, or throw up.

-The track "Prove My Love" has more than a smattering of the Johnny Cash about it, (that's a tick) and "Crossbar Hotel," too, is pleasantly reminiscent of "Please Judge" on the brilliant "True Love Cast Out All Evil" by Roky Erikson with Okkervil River.
-One of the most poignant and under appreciated albums ever.As for "Through The Years," - that is a stormer of a song for anyone with regrets!
+The track "Prove My Love" has more than a smattering of the Johnny Cash about it (there's another tick!) and "Crossbar Hotel," too, is pleasantly reminiscent of "Please Judge" and "Goodbye Sweet Dreams" on the brilliant "True Love Cast Out All Evil" by Roky Erikson with Okkervil River.
+One of the most poignant and under- appreciated albums of the last few years.

-No ersatz substitute.
-It's the genuine, Full-Roast Bean.
+This isn't the "Camp Coffee" of Americana Mumford & Sons would have you sipping at, no ersatz fake.This is the genuine Full Roast Bean.
 And I do like to slake my folk-rock thirst on albums by people who have actually lived it.
-"It" being a life outside of the box; or of their comfortable bedrooms, at the very least.
+"It" being that life outside of the box; or of their comfortable bedrooms, at the very least.
 And "it" may also include such as: not having one decent pair of shoes to your name, or the struggle to put bread on the table, or to even eat at all - never mind rise above your humble origins to actually achieve anything.
 In my opionion, if you've never done any of that, you've had it too easy.

-It's just one reason I can't stomach coddled twelve-year
+It's just one reason I can't stomach coddled twelve year

 olds like First Aid Kit, singing about the "tragedies" of a "hard" life via Townes Van Zandt!
 The Warren Winter's Band were a little more "earthy" than that, I think.The kind of people who knew the price of a cheese sandwich, and whose greased-up hands may even have stolen one (and more besides) in desperate times.That's fitting to the tenor of the album, anyway, so I will think so.

 I've never had a motor bike.I've never even had a car.Weird, I know.
 But my life has been so peripatetic I'd have only had to sell those chunks of metal moving on again, and I was never rich enough to keep replacing such costly objects as I did many times over with less expensive possessions.(I do know I made at least one Bosnian refugee neighbour in Germany very happy when I left him a huge TV and a set of dumbbells.
 And there's that Irish guy in London with my books!)